OpenShift SDN

 Kubernetes’ concept of a POD

 As the smallest compute unit that can be defined, deployed, and managed, OpenShift leverages the Kubernetes concept of a pod.
-This is one or more containers deployed on one host.
+There is one or more containers deployed on one host.
 A pod is the equivalent of a physical or virtual machine instance to a container.
 Containers within pods can share their local storage and networking, as each pod has its IP address.

 An individual pod has a lifecycle; it is defined, assigned to a node, and then runs until the container(s) exit or are removed for some other reason.
 Pods can be removed after exiting or retained to allow access to container logs, depending on policy and exit code.